Sorbet: A Neuromorphic Hardware-Compatible Transformer-Based Spiking Language Model: Introduction

 \section{Introduction}

-The phenomenal success of large language models (LLMs) has prompted research into distilling {\em small language models} (SLMs) ~\cite{zhang2024tinyllama} from LLMs that can run on the edge using resource-constrained devices.
-Local inference directly on the device for language models is important in situations where data privacy is crucial or connectivity to powerful remote computing resources is not feasible.
-Thus, there has been a growing interest in simplifying the inference computations of these models, to maintain high performance while reducing resource consumption.
+The phenomenal success of large language models (LLMs)~\cite{devlin2019bert, brown2020language, raffel2020exploring, touvron2023llama, lewis2020bart, taylor2022galactica} has prompted research into distilling {\em small language models} (SLMs) ~\cite{sun2020mobilebert, eldan2023tinystories, zhang2024tinyllama} from LLMs that can run on the resource-constrained edge devices.
+Local inference on the device is critical in situations where data privacy is essential or when connectivity to powerful remote computing resources is unfeasible~\cite{sun2020mobilebert, sanh2019distilbert}.
+The high demand for energy efficiency drives research to simplify SLM inference, making it better suited for devices with low energy consumption while maintaining adequate performance.

-In parallel, spiking neural networks (SNNs) have garnered significant attention for their remarkable energy efficiency, largely due to their multiplier-less nature, which offers a promising approach for further optimizing the performance of edge-based SLMs.
-SNNs closely mimic the biological neural networks and are known as energy-saving networks.
-Existing SNN models not only achieve significant energy savings but also deliver impressive performance~\cite{guo2023direct, shi2024spikingresformer}.
-Notably, state-of-the-art SNNs achieve competitive accuracy levels on benchmarks such as ImageNet—up to 81.10\% with architectures akin to ViT-base but with only a one-tenth of the energy usage ~\cite{zhou2024spikformer}.
+In parallel, spiking neural networks (SNNs) have gained significant attention due to their remarkable energy efficiency.
+SNNs closely mimic biological neural networks and are multiplication-free, resulting in much lower energy consumption compared to artificial neural networks (ANNs).
+Developing SNNs on neuromorphic hardware significantly improves energy efficiency while preserving impressive performance compared to advanced ANNs~\cite{guo2023direct, shi2024spikingresformer}.
+For example, the SNN based on the ViT-base architecture~\cite{dosovitskiy2020image} achieves competitive accuracy levels (e.g., up to 81.10\% on ImageNet) to its ANN counterpart, but with only one-tenth of energy consumption~\cite{zhou2024spikformer}.